-SA2 would like to provide answers to the two questions raised by SA4:
+SA2 would like to provide answers to the questions raised by SA4 in S2-2100263(S4-210345):

 SA4 kindly asks SA2 to confirm the work split for MB2, in case the GCS AS desires to use FEC encoding.

 [SA2 answer]: SA2 does not foresee any changes to the functionalities currently supported in MB2 (including the use of FEC encoding requested by GCS AS).
 This is because the 5G MBS architecture is expected to support interworking with EPS eMBMS and also it is desired to not impact existing GCS AS that can possibly interact using MB2 either with BM-SC or MBSF.

 SA4 kindly asks SA2 to confirm that the SA2 architecture allows the Nmbsu API to be used by functions other than the MBSF-C.